Skip to main content

 What are Instagram engagement rate benchmarks by industry?

 Instagram engagement rates vary significantly by industry.
 The highest-performing industries include animals and pets (2.0%), arts and culture (1.82%), design (1.69%), and travel (1.35%).
 Mid-range industries include health and fitness (1.2%), food and drink (1.15%), and sports (1.1%).
 Lower-performing industries include technology (0.9%), beauty (0.87%), finance (0.85%), entertainment (0.75%), and fashion (0.68%).
-These averages account for all follower sizes — individual performance depends heavily on content quality and posting consistency.
+These averages account for all follower sizes.
+Individual performance depends heavily on content quality and posting consistency.

 How often should I post on Instagram to maximize engagement?

 Research suggests posting 4–7 times per week on Instagram for optimal engagement.
 Posting less than 3 times per week can lead to lower algorithmic priority, while posting more than once daily can split your audience attention and reduce per-post engagement.
-Quality matters more than quantity — one high-quality carousel with a strong caption will outperform three rushed posts.
+Quality matters more than quantity.
+One high-quality carousel with a strong caption will outperform three rushed posts.
 For Reels, 3–5 per week is a strong cadence.
 Use your Instagram Insights to find your audience peak activity times.

 What is the difference between engagement rate by followers vs. by reach?

-Engagement rate by followers divides total interactions by your follower count — this is the standard metric used for comparing accounts and is what brands typically request.
-Engagement rate by reach divides interactions by the number of unique people who saw the post — this is more accurate for measuring content performance since it accounts for actual visibility.
+Engagement rate by followers divides total interactions by your follower count.
+This is the standard metric used for comparing accounts and is what brands typically request.
+Engagement rate by reach divides interactions by the number of unique people who saw the post.
+This is more accurate for measuring content performance since it accounts for actual visibility.
 Reach-based rates are typically 2–5 times higher than follower-based rates because not all followers see every post.
 Our calculator uses the follower-based formula as it is the industry standard.

 Can I embed this calculator on my website?